rydmike/flex_seed_scheme/README.md

 A more flexible version Flutter ColorScheme.fromSeed.

+> **NOTE:**
+> This is pre-release dev version of the final package.
+This version is designed to work on Flutter
+> master 3.1.0-0.0.pre.2199 or later.
+It does not work with Flutter beta 3.3.0-0.5.pre
+> or flutter stable 3.0.x.
+A first stable release of this package will be released after
+> Flutter 3.3.0 stable has been released.

 Use this package like `ColorScheme.fromSeed` but with the following additional capabilities:

 * Use separate key colors to generate seed based tonal palettes for primary, secondary and tertiary